 Like most islands in the Mediterranean, Korcula enjoys great weather year-round.
 Accordingly, the summers are hot and lengthy, with July and August as the hottest months.

-Personally, I think that the best time to visit Korcula is just outside those peak months, when temperatures are excellent, yet bearable, providing the best circumstances to explore Korcula and surrounds.
+Personally, I think that the best time to visit Korcula is just outside those peak months when temperatures are excellent, yet still bearable, providing the best circumstances to tick off all the best things to do in Korcula

 These shoulder months run from April to June and from September to October.